 Since my losses, when I’ve been the friend of a griever, I discovered it takes some stones to learn to listen deeply and from the heart.
 This is particularly true when my boss, spouse, or some of my other relationships aren’t offering this type of deep listening to me.
 Radical kindness asks us to dig deep into our own reserves that may feel depleted by life already, and then offer kindness anyway.

 Why is radical kindness so essential to saying helpful condolences?
 Because grievers are at rock bottom.
 They’ve got nuthin’.
-They can’t help us understand them, they can’t defend themselves against our misguided and intrusive bits of advice and they can’t hold up their half of our friendship for a very long time.
+They can’t help us understand them, they can’t defend themselves against our misguided and intrusive bits of advice and they can’t hold up their half of our friendship.

 This is the rub with the radical kindness needed to offer helpful condolences.